Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 - The Guardians pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.80 team ERA ranks fourth across all league pitching staffs.
+- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).

-- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender 124 home runs (one per game), the second-fewest in the league.

+- Bibee (9-2) is looking for his 10th victory when he takes the mound for the Guardians in his 20th start of the season.
+He's put together a 2.90 ERA in 108 2/3 innings pitched, with 106 strikeouts.

-- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he tossed five innings, surrendering one earned run while giving up five hits.
+- The right-hander last appeared on Sunday against the Tampa Bay Rays, when he threw seven innings, allowing two earned runs while giving up seven hits.

-- In 10 games this season, the 24-year-old has a 2.80 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .215 to his opponents.
+- The 24-year-old has amassed an ERA of 2.90, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.